sanderdewitte/vultr-kubernetes-platform/README.md

 `platform/` contains Kubernetes platform configuration managed by Argo CD.
 The root Argo CD application watches this directory recursively.
 Platform components such as Traefik live directly under `platform/`, while normal application `Application` objects live under `platform/apps/`.
 The CloudNativePG operator itself is deployed through Argo CD from the `platform` directory.
 The PostgreSQL cluster, roles and databases are managed by Pulumi and therefore do not appear as manifests under `platform/`.

-`apps/` contains the actual Kubernetes manifests for application workloads.
+`apps/` contains the actual Kubernetes manifests for application workloads. `platform/apps/` contains Argo CD "Application" objects that tell Argo CD which applications to deploy.
+The actual application manifests and/or Helm configuration live under `apps/`.

 The current pattern is: